nodemailer/mailcomposer/README.md

 # mailcomposer

-This is going to be a module for generating e-mail messages that can be streamed to SMTP etc.
+This is a Node.JS module for generating e-mail messages that can be streamed to SMTP or file.

 [![Build Status](https://secure.travis-ci.org/andris9/mailcomposer.png)](http://travis-ci.org/andris9/mailcomposer)